opsb/active-collections/readme.markdown

     Articles orderedByNamePageOne = articles.orderedBy("name DESC").pagesOf(20).page(1)

 ### Filtering
 active-collections allows you to define custom filtering criteria, let's extend our Article implementation.
+We're going to take advantage of the where(jpaFragment, param1, param2, ...) method.
+JpaActiveSet makes an alias available for you so that you can just refer to the entity easily.
+The convention is that the alias is the lowercase name of the entity, in this example "article".

     public class Articles extends JpaActiveSet<Article> {